 The decision-making process is guided by customized evaluations that take into account the patient’s general condition, the kind of sickness, and the availability of a potential donor.
 Age is an important consideration, but it is not the only one, and improvements in medical knowledge keep expanding the pool of candidates.

-Essentially, a comprehensive assessment is required to determine the optimal age for a bone marrow transplant, underscoring the importance of individualised medical advice in navigating the distinct factors that each patient brings to this crucial medical choice.
+Essentially, a comprehensive assessment is required to determine the optimal age for a bone marrow transplant, underscoring the importance of individualized medical advice in navigating the distinct factors that each patient brings to this crucial medical choice.

 Understanding the Struggle for a Perfect Match in Bone Marrow Transplants: The Pursuit of Perfection